 There is no audio coming from my computer.
+Check the following:

-- The volume may be muted.
+The volume may be muted.
 In Windows, look at the volume control icon on the taskbar.
-If it is crossed-out, click on the icon and deselect the Mute option. - The volume level may be too low.
+If it is crossed-out, click on the icon and deselect the Mute option.

+- The volume level may be too low.
 In Windows, click on the volume control icon on the taskbar, and then use the slider control to increase the volume level. - If headphones are connected to the headphone jack on the computer, your computer's built-in speakers will be turned off.

 My external microphone does not work.
+Check the following: